hussein-esmail7/yorku-scheduler/README.md

 # yorku-scheduler
-Formats output from yorku-class-scraper to a timetable PDF
+Formats JSON output from [yorku-class-scraper](https://github.com/hussein-esmaily/yorku-class-scraper) to a LaTeX timetable PDF.

 ## Table of Contents
 - [What is this?](#what-is-this)